 Money can be an awkward topic to talk about for some people.
 Maybe you grew up in a household where your parents said it was rude to talk about money.
 Or perhaps your finances are a source of shame because you accumulated too much credit card debt or have trouble budgeting.
 However, when you and your significant other start getting serious, it’s important to have these discussions.
-ACCC explains how to talk about money in a relationship.
+Here’s our credit counseling advice for talking about money in a relationship.

 When to Start Talking About Money in a Relationship